 And while we were told to stay at home and work at home (requiring connectivity) the telco business was not pandemic proof.
 Roaming charges were almost eliminated as we were staying put, at home.
-And of course, the telco’s sales outlets are closed when parts of Canada go under lockdown or restricted store openings.
-These companies are not able to sell as many new devices.
+And of course, the telco’s sales outlets were closed when parts of Canada went under lockdown or restricted store openings.
+These companies were not able to sell as many new devices.

 Here’s a look at the long-term growth that the top telco dividend players have enjoyed.

 Telus is a favourite telco of many investors including Mike from Dividend Stocks Rock.
 You can add my name to that list as well.
 Here’s a table showing more of the financial framework and history.
 The tables are courtesy of Morningstar.